The N: Cross-promotions and later history

 The book Nickelodeon Nation called The N "an educational twin" to Nickelodeon's SNICK and TEENick.
 TEENick was a programming block that ran on Nickelodeon from 2001 to 2009.
 It and The N were separately controlled brands, each with its own distinct programming.
 The N was an educational block launched by Viacom and Sesame Workshop, and it featured a mix of series from Noggin, Sesame Workshop, and outside companies; on the other hand, the TEENick block was launched by Viacom alone, featured Nickelodeon sitcoms, and had no educational curriculum.
 Because the two brands targeted a similar audience, they occasionally cross-promoted their series.
 In August 2003, three shows from The N were aired as "sneak peeks" on the TEENick block.
 Multichannel News described this promotion as "'The N' Infiltrates Nick's 'TEENick'."
 In 2007, premieres of TEENick shows were simulcast on both TEENick and The N. In an interview with The Chicago Tribune, Tom Ascheim said he hoped that Noggin's blocks would reach the same success as Nickelodeon: "I have a huge pride in Nickelodeon ... but like anybody, you look up at sort of your big brother or your more successful cousin or friend and, yeah, you want to kick their butt."

-In August 2007, it was announced that The N would move from Noggin to a new channel.
+In August 2007, it was announced that The N would move from Noggin to a new channel (replacing Nick GAS).
 In a press release, Viacom stated that the new channel would "feature 'TEENick' programming during the day and The N's content at night."
 The new channel space was also called The N, but because TEENick programming took up the daytime hours, it was not a 24-hour version of The N's content.
 Instead, this format was similar to The N's run on Noggin: The N's content was still relegated to a block at night, with another block during the day.
 On most cable providers, the new channel was available from December 31, 2007, until September 27, 2009.
-One cable provider, Dish Network, did not have an extra slot to offer the new channel.
+Dish Network did not have the satellite capacity at the time to accommodate the separate channel.
 Since The N was still limited to a nighttime block, Dish Network chose to import The N's new block of programming onto Noggin each night from December 31, 2007, until May 6, 2009.
-This gave Dish subscribers access to the same block of The N programming that otherwise appeared on the separate channel; the difference was that, until May 6, 2009, Dish subscribers had no access to the daytime TEENick block.
+This gave Dish subscribers access to The N's primetime programming that otherwise appeared on the separate channel, though not its daytime schedule.